nikkorn/mistreevous/README.md

 [![npm version](https://badge.fury.io/js/mistreevous.svg)](https://badge.fury.io/js/mistreevous)
 [![Node.js CI](https://github.com/nikkorn/mistreevous/actions/workflows/node.js.yml/badge.svg?branch=master)](https://github.com/nikkorn/mistreevous/actions/workflows/node.js.yml)

-A library to declaratively define, build and execute behaviour trees, written in Typescript.
-Behaviour trees are used to create complex AI via the modular heirarchical composition of individual tasks.
+A library to declaratively define, build and execute behaviour trees, written in Typescript for Node and browsers.
+Behaviour trees are used to create complex AI via the modular hierarchical composition of individual tasks.

 Using this tool, trees can be defined with either JSON or a simple and minimal built-in DSL (MDSL), avoiding the need to write verbose definitions in JSON.